WHY ARE RELATIONSHIPS SO IMPORTANT TO US?

 My relationship with my dad is very open and at times emotional.
 My relationship with my mom is very instructional and direct.

-I think the the way that I feel towards my spouse’s ex girlfriends is grateful.
-I think that he is a different person after those relationships and he learned a lot from those relationships so in essence they helped to shape him and change him to be the man I know today.
+I think the way that I feel towards my spouse’s ex-girlfriends is grateful.
+I think that he is a different person after those relationships and he learned a lot from those relationships so, in essence, they helped to shape him and change him to be the man I know today.

 I like to spend my free time thinking of ways to bless other people and make them smile.”